• Skip to primary navigation

 • Flour: While I have experimented with other flours with little success, my go-to flour for scones is the classic all-purpose flour.

 • Sugar: Given the title of this recipe, I think you can guess the sugar used in these scones.
 Brown sugar is utilized in both the scone dough and the glaze.
-In order to give the glaze the body it needed, I did add some confectioners' sugar as well.
+I also added some confectioners' sugar to give the glaze the body it needed.

-• Pecans: Chopped pecans are integrated within the scone dough.
-In addition, pecans are used as a lovely garnish as well.
+• Pecans: Chopped pecans are integrated into the scone dough and used as a lovely garnish.

-• Dairy: My liquid of choice for scones is always heavy whipping cream.
-If I don't have it on hand, half-in-half is my next choice.
-Heavy cream is used in both the scone dough and the glaze.
-In addition, unsalted butter is used in both the scone dough and glaze as well.
+• Dairy: My liquid of choice for scones is almost always heavy whipping cream.
+Heavy cream is used in both the scone dough and the glaze, and unsalted butter is also used.

 • Flavorings: Ground cinnamon is added to the glaze.
-It is quite a prominent flavor to the glaze, which is absolutely lovely with the brown sugar and pecan flavors.
+It has quite a prominent flavor and is delicious with the brown sugar and pecan flavors.

 brown sugar pecan scones